ufarooq/IPFSLite/README.md

 fully decentralized (Hope for a better version and better access to IOTA gateways)
 * Sometimes connection are not valid, thought they appear to be online, they are actually offline (Hope for a better IPFS core API, maybe IPFS eventbus seems to be a solution)
+* In the current implementation when an **IPFS Lite** node sends data to another **IPFS Lite** node, the download is triggered automatically.
+Even when the user is connected over a mobile connection.
+That might not be wished, can be somehow expensive for the receiving node.
+Better solution would be, that the user trigger the download manually when the connection is a mobile connection.
+A notification would also be nice in such circumstances.
+* Encrypt the Pubsub messages between **IPFS Lite** nodes [low hanging fruit]
 * General issues are: https://gitlab.com/remmer.wilts/threads-server/issues

 ### Dependencies